ericcornelissen/gulp-gitstage/CONTRIBUTING.md

 ```

 4. <details><summary>Check if everything works</summary>
    If this command errors, something went wrong while setting up the project.
-If you cannot figure out why setting up doesn't work (make sure you looked for existing issues) feel free to open a new issue.
+If you cannot figure out why setting up doesn't work (make sure you checked existing issues) feel free to <a href="https://github.com/ericcornelissen/gulp-gitstage/issues/new?labels=question&template=question.md">open an issue</a>.
    </details>

 ```shell